 Interest rates will vary but a rule of thumb is the newer the vehicle, the better the interest rate.

-Providing you have good credit, you should be able to get a rate of 5 – 6% for newer used vehicles (2012 and newer) and 6 – 7% for 2009 – 2011 vehicles.
-If your vehicle is a Certified Used Vehicle you may be able to get an even lower rate subsidized by the manufacturer similar to new car rates.
+Providing you have good credit, you should be able to get a rate of 6 – 7% for newer used vehicles (2015 and newer) and 7 – 8% for 2009 – 2011 vehicles.
+The rate that you qualify will also depend on your credit rating.
+If your vehicle is a Certified Used Vehicle you may be able to get an even lower rate subsidized by the manufacturer.

 8. The Test Drive: